doguilmak/General-Relativity-Time-Dilation-on-Earth/README.md

 <br>

+$T_0$ = Duration of an event in a moving reference frame
+$T$ = Duration of the same event relative to a stationary reference frame
+$g$  = Acceleration due to gravity
+$R$ = Radius of the Earth
+$c$ = Speed of light

-has such a small second term in the denominator that excessive numerical accuracy is required to evaluate it directly.
+Equation has such a small second term in the denominator that excessive numerical accuracy is required to evaluate it directly.
 Using a binomial expansion:

 <br>